- Visit the Reserve

 GUIDED WALKS FOR SCOUTS AND COMMUNITY GROUPS

-Designed for groups of 5 or more
+Groups of 5 or more

+Naturalist-led tours are tailored to feature wildlife, plant communities, or native Kumeyaay culture of the lagoon.
+Please schedule at least one month in advance of desired date.
+Guided walks are 1.5 hours.
+Suggested donation: $50.
 Donations toward environmental education programs enrich our docent training and educational materials.
 Thank you for your support of San Elijo Lagoon Conservancy.

-Log on, and sign up for your desired walk: Calendar
+Register for your desired walk: Calendar

-ENVIRONMENTAL EDUCATION PARTNERS:
+ENVIRONMENTAL EDUCATION SPONSORS:

 ADOPT-A-CLASS FIELD TRIPS: